 This is some advice on cruising Loch Lomond and also cruising Loch Katrine in the heart of The Trossachs.
 It’s based on a summer excursion from Aberfoyle, the southern gateway to The Trossachs.

-This was a driving day, not even a day when we actually went cruising Loch Lomond (but wish we had…)
+This was a driving day, not even a day when we actually went on Loch Lomond for a cruise (but wish we had…)

 Aberfoyle is the southern gateway to the Trossachs, where tourism began in Scotland more than two centuries ago.